 Choose a distribution column that minimizes data movement

 To get the correct query result queries might move data from one Compute node to another.
 Data movement commonly happens when queries have joins and aggregations on distributed tables.
-Choosing a distribution column that helps minimize data movement is one of the most important strategies for optimizing performance of your SQL Data Warehouse.
+Choosing a distribution column that helps minimize data movement is one of the most important strategies for optimizing performance of your Synapse SQL pool.

 To minimize data movement, select a distribution column that: